asya-bergal/messenger-plot/README.md

   single directory as XML files.
 I can't guarantee this is up-to-date with the latest export format.
 * `hangouts`: Google Hangouts message history, downloaded from [Google Takeout](https://takeout.google.com/).
 The `Takeout` directory should be provided.
+* `gtalk`: Google Talk chat logs from before the days of Hangouts.
+These must be downloaded through IMAP.
+We assume the format produced by the script [here](https://github.com/coandco/gtalk_export).

 Messages from all provided sources are aggregated together into a single plot.